Gaurav1921/AgroVision_TRINIT_Team_Rockerzz/README.md

 # TRINIT_Team-Rockerzz_ML

-## AgroVision - Crop Recommendation Engine
+## AgroVision: The Crop Recommendation Engine

 ### Introduction

-This app is designed to help farmers make informed decisions about what crops to grow based on their:
+AgroVision is a crop recommendation engine designed to help farmers make informed decisions about what crops to grow based on their geolocation, season, soil composition, and target return on investment.
+By taking into account factors such as nitrogen content, phosphorous content, potassium content, temperature, humidity, pH of soil, and rainfall, AgroVision provides personalized crop recommendations to farmers.
+By using this app, farmers can avoid overspending on fertilizers, prevent soil depletion, and maximize their returns.
-+ NITROGEN_CONTENT
-+ PHOSPHOROUS_CONTENT
-+ POTASSIUM_CONTENT
-+ TEMPERATURE
-+ HUMIDITY
-+ PH_SOIL
-+ RAINFALL

-By using this app, farmers can avoid overspending on fertilizers and prevent the depletion of their soil resources by rotating crops properly.

 ### Features

-+ Predicts the optimal crop to grow based on soil composition, rainfall, temperature, humidity and soil PH.
++ Predicts the optimal crop to grow based on geolocation, season, nitrogen content, phosphorous content, potassium content, temperature, humidity, pH of soil, and rainfall.
 + Provides a user-friendly interface for farmers to interact with the machine learning model.
 + Ranks a variety of crops that could be cultivated in a particular location according to sales price.
 + Factors in the different types of soil found in various parts of India and its general nutritional composition.